nglthu/gridDocument/readMe.md

 Fig. 2 Selected Option of Filtering by the different duplicate types (identical, near duplicate etc...)

-+ High level info e.g. - How many duplicates found in total and for each category: is shown in the High Level of Info Tab on the website
++ High level info,  e.g. - How many duplicates found in total and for each category, is shown in the High Level of Info Tab on the website

 ![alt text](https://github.com/nglthu/gridDocument/blob/master/img/figure3_highLevel.png)